 It’s very easy to lose yourself in a great movie.
 This is even truer when movies join together to form a movie universe: a movieverse.
 Regardless of your opinion of the Marvel Cinematic Universe (MCU), there’s no denying that the piecing together of these great characters has created a massive and unprecedented movieverse.
 The introduction of Tom Holland’s Spider-Man in Captain America: Civil War marked a much-needed collaboration between Marvel and Sony.
 The latter of these companies holds the rights to the character (and all others associated with Spider-Man).
 But with Venom, Morbius, and others continuing to expand Sony’s Spider-verse, and with Peter Parker’s future within the MCU seeming increasingly uncertain, how can we bring balance to these two worlds without simply blaming deals?

 Side note: many sources state conflicting information surrounding which characters are in which movies, and which movies are connected to which movieverses.
-Some state that the Spider-Verse refers to Sony’s superhero universe, while others say that it only refers to the animated movie.
+Some state that the ‘Spider-Verse’ refers to Sony’s superhero universe, while others say that it only refers to the animated movie.
 Not to mention that the deals between Disney and Sony seem to be in a constant state of flux.
 So, I’m basing this article on my own understanding of the situation.
 I may be wrong in some places, just to warn you.

 What’s the Spider-Verse Problem?